-The main fundamental with regards to the snare would have to be around the 200Hz area or so.
+The main fundamental with regards to the snare drum would have to be around the 200Hz area or so.
 This area is very prominent in a lot of commercial mixes out there and if boosted can sometimes add a bit more punch in the low end.
-If the snare already sounds a little muddy before this area is boosted then try sweeping around that area with an eq and then notch out any 'rogue frequencies' before attempting a broader boost instead.
+If the snare is already a little muddy before this area is boosted then try sweeping around that area with an eq and then notch out any 'rogue frequencies' before attempting a broader boost instead.

-The 'snap' in the snare drum usually is found up near KHz and boosting this can usually add a bit more life to a dull sounding snare drum.
+The 'snap' in the snare drum usually is found up near KHz and boosting this can usually add a bit more life to a dull snare drum.
 As well as this a high shelf can also have the same effect.

 Bare in mind eq can only go so far with getting the right sound.
 If you are having major issues and this is a dance production then it may be worth looking into trying a different sample or layering one on top to get the right tone.

 Again, downward compression will help create the weight here.
-One thing to point out though is that because the snare tends to deal with a lot higher frequencies you can tend to get away with a bit more distortion / saturation without the sound breaking up, so try experimenting with these techniques to get a more aggressive sound.
+One thing to point out though is that because the snare tends to deal with a lot higher frequencies you can tend to get away with a bit more distortion / saturation without the sound breaking up, so try experimenting with these techniques to get a more aggressive feel.

-Transient shapers are great for dull sounding snares that need a bit more 'pop' to them.
+Transient shapers are great for dull snares that need a bit more 'pop' to them.
 They help to cut through the mix, overdoing this however will leave a sound that is very 'clicky' and 'brittle'.

 Misc Tips / Tricks